Video Game / Adventure Island

 - Directionally Solid Platforms: First ones that can be found, are moving ones in the first game.

 - Drought Level of Doom: In the first NES game, sections of mountain levels had no food in them, forcing the player to be in a hurry.
-Some stages in the 2nd and 3rd games have little food as well.
+Some stages in the second and third games have little food as well.

 - Every 10,000 Points: In the first game, it's possible to get extra lives when getting a lot of points.
 However, it takes a lot of time to get one that way.